SH1B Telephone Road rail crossing

 Project introduction

-The State Highway 1B Telephone Road rail crossing has been closed since the tracks were damaged by a truck in April 2022.
-The crossing will be upgraded in 2025 allowing it to safely reopen to traffic.
+The State Highway 1B Telephone Road rail crossing was closed when the tracks were damaged by a truck in April 2022.
+The crossing has been upgraded allowing it to safely reopen to traffic on 30 July 2025.

 • Project type